hamorrar/hamorrar/README.md

 Hi, I’m Hilal Morrar.
-I am a senior undergraduate student at UC Santa Cruz studying Computer Science.
+I am a new Computer Science graduate from UC Santa Cruz.

 I am interested in Machine Learning and Distributed/Operating Systems.